Wilfred/difftastic/manual/src/contributing.md

 The best way to test difftastic is to look at history from a real project.
 Set `GIT_EXTERNAL_DIFF` to point to your current build.

-For example, you can run difftastic on its own git repository.
+For example, you can run difftastic on its own source code.

 ```
-$ GIT_EXTERNAL_DIFF=./target/release/difftastic git log -p --ext-diff
+$ GIT_EXTERNAL_DIFF=./target/release/difftastic git log -p --ext-diff -- src
 ```

 ## Profiling